 Chronic obstructive pulmonary disease (COPD) is a progressive lung disease that ranges from mild to severe, or stage one to four, stage four being the most developed.
 COPD is characterized by a restriction of airflow into and out of the lungs, making breathing difficult.
 It is actually an umbrella term for diseases like emphysema and chronic bronchitis.
 It is an unfortunate reality, and COPD around the world is a growing epidemic.

 COPD is an incurable condition that worsens with time.
 Traditional treatment options include taking daily medications, using supplemental oxygen, and, in more severe cases, a lung reduction or transplant.
-New medical advancements have allowed several clinics in the United States to use stem cell therapy to treat lung disease.
-Stem cells are extracted from a patient’s blood, fat tissue or bone marrow, processed, then reintroduced directly into the damaged tissue.
+New medical advancements have allowed several clinics in the United States to use cellular therapy to treat lung disease.
+Cells are extracted from a patient’s blood, fat tissue or bone marrow, processed, then reintroduced directly into the damaged tissue.

-The Lung Institute is a top clinic in the United States that only treats lung disease using stem cell therapy.
-Many other stem cell clinics claim to treat several different ailments, however, the Lung Institute believes that specialization is key to high success rates.
+The Lung Institute is a top clinic in the United States that only treats lung disease using cellular therapy.
+Many other cellular clinics claim to treat several different ailments, however, the Lung Institute believes that specialization is key to high success rates.
 To date the Lung Institute has treated nearly 1,000 patients since their inception in 2013.

 While 1,000 patients is a significant number, the Lung Institute has a long way to go.
 According to Centers for Disease Control and Prevention (CDC), COPD is the third leading cause of death in the United States.
 Fifteen million Americans have been diagnosed with COPD.
 If there are that many lung disease sufferers in the United States, what does that number look like on a global scale?

 What Does COPD Look Like around the Globe?